Intellectual Property in a New Business - Explained

 Employee and Contractor Matters

-At-Will Employment Offer Letter: The at-will employment letter will outline the rights of employer and employee to end the employment relationship.
+The at-will employment letter will outline the rights of employer and employee to end the employment relationship.
+The employment offer will generally include provisions stating that all IP created by the employee in the course of work belongs to the company.

 - Note: State law differs with regard to the extent to which an employee is at-will.